gentildpinto/BaseForMyPHPApps/README.md

-#Commands to use this project:
+# Commands to use this project:

-1 - composer install
+- composer install

 Database:

-1 - configure database acces on config/config.php
+- configure database acces on config/config.php

 to run project execute on terminal (on the root directory):